dipanc1/chatapp/README.md

 #### when hitting api to take user from select event from all app to group or to event send the data only which is needed
 #### use httponly cookies for refresh token
 #### use userinfo global state in all components
+#### add group details while creating a group
+#### admin cannot leave the group
+#### automatically download the video after meeting ends and start recording as soon as meeting starts and upload it to cloudflare

 ## Phone App